CorentinTh/mini-snake/README.md

 # Snake, in the browser, in only 402 bytes

+Live demo available [here](https://mini-snake.corentin.tech/)!
+(You may need to disable your adblocker because of csp and inline scripts)

 This is a simple snake game in code golf, written in pure HTML and JavaScript.
 It's only 404 bytes long, and it's playable in the browser.

 - Move the snake with the arrow keys